 The first thing to understand about Minute of Angle (MOA) is that it is an angular and not a linear measurement.

-It means that a Minute of Angle is just like any other angular measurement… it can only refer the the angle between two things and NOT a length.
+That means a Minute of Angle is just like any other angular measurement… it can only refer to the angle between two things and NOT a length.

 Pretty cool huh?

 Now, even though we just learned that 1 MOA is about 1 inch at 100 yards, it is NOT accurate to say “1 MOA is an inch.”
 Technically, 1 MOA is precisely 1.047 inches per 100 yards.
 However, because Minute of Angle is an angular measurement, the linear distance (what we’re measuring in inches in this example with a ruler on the target) changes depending on how far away from the laser pointers we are.
 Therefore, it is more accurate to say that 1 MOA is about 1 inch at 100 yards.

 Wait… did I just tell you to not worry about being precise when you’re trying to learn about precision shooting?
 Yes!
 Let me explain: At 1000 yards, a true Minute of Angle is 10.47 inches whereas my rounded MOA is 10 inches at 1000 yards.

 I argue that the 0.47-inch difference in Minute of Angle calculations at 1000 yards is not enough to worry about.
 For one, the 0.47 inches is slightly wider than the width of the bullet you’re likely to be shooting at 1000 yards.
 Second, most shooters (me included) can not appreciate the benefit of a 0.47-inch bullet impact adjustment at 1000 yards because we can’t shoot groups that small.

 Now, if you’re making multiple adjustments then that can start to add up.
 But in the grand scheme of things (or if you aren’t doing any precise pre-calculated shots), it doesn’t really matter.